Lupus Foundation of America: Research

-The LFA's national research program is focused on identifying the causes of lupus, accelerating development of new treatments and finding cures.
+The LFA's national research program is focused on identifying the causes of lupus, accelerating the development of new treatments and finding cures.
 It employs a three-pronged approach to advancing the science and medicine of lupus: lead efforts to improve lives today and find cures, fund direct grants to researchers in medical institutions across the U.S. to advance the lupus research field, and advocate for new money and expanded resources from the biggest funders in research: the federal government and the pharmaceutical and biotech industry.
 The LFA's Center for Clinical Trials Education also provides a comprehensive search tool for clinical trials, points to consider before participating in a clinical trial and a guide to clinical research terms.

 LFA's direct grant programs, combined with their advocacy efforts, have led to a total investment of $80 million for lupus research and education.

 Education and support

 LFA provides answers to questions and gives caring support to people with lupus and their loved ones.
-The organization works with lupus experts to answer questions, provide tools, resources and referrals to doctors who treat lupus, and help guide all those affected by lupus toward a better quality of life.
+The organization works with lupus experts to answer questions, provide tools, resources and referrals to doctors who treat lupus and help guide all those affected by lupus toward a better quality of life.

-In 2016, LFA conducted a National Needs Assessment on Lupus to take a broad, yet in-depth look at the very specific needs and wants of the diverse lupus patient, caregiver and health care professional communities.
+In 2016, LFA conducted a National Needs Assessment on Lupus to take a broad yet in-depth look at the very specific needs and wants of the diverse lupus patient, caregiver and health care professional communities.
 In response, the Foundation created the National Resource Center on Lupus.

 The National Resource Center on Lupus aims to connect, empower and educate those whose lives are impacted by lupus by providing trustworthy, reliable and high-quality resources, programs and emotional support services.

 LFA also developed more than 600 medically-reviewed resources in English and Spanish about all aspects of lupus.
 New content is added on a regular basis developed in response to the needs of the lupus community, including specialized content for children and teens with lupus.
 Through their National Health Educator Call Center and programs conducted by their National Network, the organization provides direct education, support and referrals for more than 40,000 people.
 They also provide information to nearly 9 million people through their website annually.